 5) We use children—treat them as means to an end—when we clone them to save another child.

 Response – Tooley thinks it unlikely that parents would be less likely to care or love their offspring in such situations.

 6) Cloning interferes with autonomy.

-Response – If my child is cloned with a genetic capability or potential to be intellectuals, that doesn’t mean they have to be.
+Response – If my child is cloned with a genetic capability or potential to be an intellectual, that doesn’t mean they have to be.
 The same if they are disposed to be intellectuals; they still don’t have to be.
 In addition, is it really wrong to want children who won’t suffer from genetic diseases?
-Finally, If cloning to produce children with certain traits is wrong, then so are almost all child rearing practices.
+Finally, If cloning to produce children with certain traits is wrong, then so are almost all child-rearing practices.

 SECTION 4 – Conclusion